Golden Quadrilateral

 The Golden Quadrilateral (Svarnim Chaturbhuj; abbreviated GQ) is a network of national highways connecting major cities of India.
-It roughly forms a quadrilateral with major cities - Delhi (north), Calcutta (east), Bombay (west) and Madras (south) forming the termini.
+It roughly forms a quadrilateral with major cities - Delhi (north), Kolkata (east), Mumbai (west) and Chennai (south) forming the termini.
 Stretching 5846 km, it is one of the longest roads in the world.

 The project was part of the first phase of the National Highways Development Project executed by the Government of India.
 The roads were constructed and are maintained by the National Highway Authority of India under the purview of the Ministry of Road Transport and Highways.
 The road system consists of access controlled four or six-lane highways, built at a cost of ₹324.9 billion.
 The project was launched in 1999, and completed in 2012.

 Background and planning

 In 1998, the Government of India launched the National Highways Development Project (NHDP).
 The project envisaged the development of about 13150 km of four and six lane highways at an estimated cost of ₹540 billion.
 The Golden Quadrilateral project was part of the first phase of NHDP, and involved the construction of 5846 km of multi-lane highways connecting the major cities.
 It was intended to establish better and faster transport networks between major cities, thereby reducing accidents and costs, and drive economical growth by providing better access to markets.